jyoti-nambiar/Webbshop-API/README.md

 ## Instructions
-1. Register as a user to add items to cart.
+1. Register as a user to add items to cart.There are three dummy users created in the database(With username & password:admin/admin, user/user, jenny/jenny)(both username and password are same for this dummy users).
-2. Login , if you are a registered user, with your username & password.
+2. Login if you are a registered user, with your username & password.
 3. An admin you can Create/Update/delete a product (in version 1 of this project anybody can Create/update/delete a product).
 4. As a user you can add items to cart, only when logged in.
 5. If the user has been inactive for a period of 1 hour after logging in,The session is timed out , hence he/she needs to login again to add items to cart.
 6. The cart items are saved in the pendingorders table, hence can be checked-out at users convinience.
-7. Checked out items can be seen with total purchase quantity and Total bill amount.
+7. Upon Checking out an order , order deatils can be seen with total purchase quantity and total bill amount.

 ## Contributions
 The work in this project is contributed by Jyoti Nambiar[https://github.com/jyoti-nambiar/Webbshop-API]